 Many parents simply assume that they will be awarded custody of their child in a divorce.
-Parents fails to realize that a court can award other people custody of a child when a court determines that the biological parents are unfit, unsuitable or unable to care for their child.
+Parents fail to realize that a court can award other people custody of a child when a court determines that the biological parents are unfit, unsuitable, or unable to care for their child.
 This type of child custody is known as third-party custody.

 What Does A Court Consider in Awarding Third-Party Child Custody?